Svinqvai/secondRepo/README.md

 # secondRepo
-Cool I have read me
+Cool I have read me.
+That was created on gitHub